-- 1. The Regional Director will select Regional GATS Representatives in ways deemed best for the region.
-The GMAC will appoint them for a two-year term, which can be renewed as many times as desired. - 2.
-Will serve as a member of the Global Education Committee. - 3.
+- 1. The Regional Director, in consultation with the Director of Education/Director of GATS, will select Regional GATS Representatives in ways deemed best for the region. - 2.
+The GMAC will appoint them for a two-year term, which can be renewed as many times as desired. - 3.
+The Regional GATS/Education Representative will be under current missionary appointment (intermediate or career) in their respective Region. - 4.
+The Job Description and Budget of the missionary will be adjusted to reflect this regional role. - 5.
+Will serve as a member of the Global Education Committee. - 6.
 Will facilitate the goals of the Global Association of Theological Studies to the Bible schools in their respective region: - a.
 By working with the Bible schools in their region to ensure the quality of education - b.
 By promoting and coordinating faculty development within their region - c.
 By implementing the core curriculum for each level of recognition as approved by the Global Association of Theological Studies - d.
 By maintaining the level of education expected by the GATS - e.
 By ensuring that membership nations receive their membership certificate and that membership re-evaluation is completed every three years - f.
-By receiving, verifying, and approving student transcripts and certificate/diploma/degree request forms and sending them to the Assistant GATS Coordinator in a timely manner - g.
-By fulfilling other responsibilities as requested by the Global Education Committee/ GATS Coordinator
+By receiving, verifying, and approving student transcripts and certificate/diploma/degree request forms and sending them to the GATS Coordinator in a timely manner - g.
+By fulfilling other responsibilities as requested by the Global Education Committee/GATS Coordinator